-The ICMJE does not consider results posted in clinical trial registries as previous publication if the results are presented in the same, ICMJE-accepted registry in which initial registration of trial methods occurred and if the results are posted in the form of brief structured abstracts or tables.
+The ICMJE will not consider as prior publication the posting of trial results in any registry that meets the criteria noted in Section III.L. if results are limited to a brief (500 word) structured abstract or tables (to include patients enrolled, key outcomes, and adverse events).
 The ICMJE encourages authors to include a statement with the registration that indicates that the results have not yet been published in a peer-reviewed journal, and to update the results registry with the full journal citation when the results are published.

-Editors of different journals may together decide to simultaneously or jointly publish an article if they believe that doing so would be in the best interest of public health.
+Editors of different journals may together decide to

+Recommendations for the Conduct, Reporting, Editing, and Publication of Scholarly Work in Medical Journals simultaneously or jointly publish an article if they believe that doing so would be in the best interest of public health.
 However, the National Library of Medicine (NLM) indexes all such simultaneously published joint publications separately, so editors should include a statement making the simultaneous publication clear to readers.